grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

 a second owl when someone mentions it's there.

-We spend a few minutes sharing our scope view - this is seriously tricky, because a.) the scope isn't stable and b.) neither is the place you need to stand to use it.
+We spend a few minutes sharing our scope view - this is seriously tricky, because a) the scope isn't stable and b) neither is the place you need to stand to use it.
 It's worth it though - a few folks get a glimpse that turns them from righteous unbelievers into happy spectators.
 Even these mildly average views of Short-eared Owl can't hide the personality of the birds
 - their pale facial border and eyes glowing from the darkness of the ditch's bank.
+No, no we don't have any pictures, it was hard enough getting them in the scope!

 <figure class="figure">
   <img